fredhutchio/r_machine_learning/class1.md

   - These packages also do not take a standard data format
 - An analyst hoping to try a few different ML algorithms would have to reformat their data, learn new syntax/parameters with each new package.
 - Parsnip provides a singular, consistant interface for these packages
+  - Added benefit of working with `recipe` and `workflow` to easily create workflows that capture preprocessing, modeling, and post processing.

 >For more indepth information on `parsnip` check out [Tidy Modeling with R, Chapter 7: Fitting Models with Parsnip](https://www.tmwr.org/models.html)

+**Lets build a model!**

+>Notes: Emphasize EDA as a step in model building, we will iteratively add more compelxity throughout this course including splitting data, bootstrapping, preprocessing with recipes, utilizing workflow objects, etc but class1 will demonstrate a very simplistic application of ML and usage of tidymodels

 ## Resources